lucarossi9/in-context-learning/README.md

     unzip models.zip
     ```

-3. [Optional] If you plan to train, populate `conf/wandb.yaml` with you wandb info.
+3. [Optional] If you plan to train, populate `conf/wandb.yaml` with the information regarding your wandb account.

+## Code structure
 That's it!
 You can now explore our pre-trained models or train your own.
 The key entry points
 are as follows (starting from `src`):
 - The `eval.ipynb` notebook contains code to load our own pre-trained models, plot the pre-computed metrics, and evaluate them on new data.